12 things to know before adopting a rabbit - BC SPCA

 12 things to know before adopting a rabbit

-1. Rabbits are a long-term commitment
+1. Rabbits live a long time

-Your rabbit should be kept indoors in an area of your home where people hang out — ideally in a large, enriched enclosure or with free run of an entire room.
-Your rabbit’s habitat must be big enough to fit food and water bowls, at least one litter box and at least one hideout, while still allowing him to take several hops in a row.
-The more space, the better!
+Your rabbit’s habitat should be big enough to fit food and water bowls, at least one litter box and at least one hideout, while still allowing them to take several unobstructed hops in a row.
+The more space you can provide, the better!

 3. Pet rabbits behave a lot like wild rabbits